pafa7a/mu-online-js/README.md

 2. Execute `docker-compose up -d` in the root directory of the repo

 This will spin-up three docker containers - MySQL, ConnectServer and JoinServer.
 MySQL will automatically create the database MuOnline and will create the required tables with sample data.
-ALl that is defined in .docker-files/mysql/init.sql.
+All that is defined in .docker-files/mysql/init.sql.

 You can access the database from your local machine as usual.
 The only thing that you need to know is that the MySQL port is forwarded to `3307`.